IntersectMBO/cardano-updates/blog/2022-11-30-consensus.md

 ## High level summary

-## High-level status report
+During the past two weeks, the consensus team merged improvements to the monadic cursor API that was needed to implement LMDB range reads, which is in turn required for the implementation of the UTxO HD feature.
+We added tables to several tests in for the UTxO HD feature, which increases our confidence in the correctness of the prototype.
+The mempool property tests are close to being completed.
+Also, we finished the LSM tree tuning algorithm.

+On the Genesis front we started simplifying the BlockFetch logic with CSJ-specific workloads in mind.

+We are also documenting the Block Diffusion Pipelining feature, and added a high-level overview of consensus to the top level documentation of `ouroboros-network`.

 ## Workstreams

 ### UTxO HD prototype

-We merged the implementation of a monadic cursor API ([#1][pull-1])) which was needed to solve a bug with LMDB reads.
+We merged the implementation of a monadic cursor API ([#1][pull-1])) which was needed to solve a bug with LMDB range-reads.
 After this PR was merged, we focused on bridging the gap between the `lmdb-simple` interface and consensus by facilitating using `lmdb-simple`'s cursor API without `Serialise` constraints ([#3][pull-3]).